 RO has a hard time removing or reducing calcium and magnesium – the minerals that make water hard so may require water softening before

-Expensive and difficult to install and maintain versus caraffe and faucet filters (requires a professional)
+Expensive and difficult to install and maintain versus carafe and faucet filters (requires a professional)

 UV light is only able to work if water is clear.
-If the water is murky or contains “floaties,” a pre-filter should be used; UV light cannot effectively reach microorganisms because the rays are blocked by the other particles.
+If the water is murky or contains “floaties,” a pre-filter should be used

 Will oxidize and break down many organic chemicals including many that cause odor and taste problems.